Gemma-4 lands on mlx-optiq.

 The pattern across all 10 quants we ship is consistent: the bigger the gap between bf16 quality and uniform-4 quality, the bigger mlx-optiq's win.
 Saturated benchmarks (gemma-4-31B already at 96 %) leave nothing to recover.
 Models where uniform-4 nearly breaks them (e4b at 23.5 %) have all the room to grow.

-e4b is right at the edge — it's a 4 B model with strong reasoning capability that gets lobotomized by quantization noise on a few sensitive layers.
+e4b is right at the edge.
+It's a 4 B model with strong reasoning capability that gets lobotomized by quantization noise on a few sensitive layers.
 The per-layer KL pass identifies those layers (lm_head, the first attention block, layer 0's KV-projection sibling, the last few transformer blocks) and protects them at 8-bit.
 Everything else stays 4-bit.
 Net result: same 6 GB on disk, 2.4× the GSM8K accuracy.

 The 26B-A4B sparse MoE

 Gemma-4-26B-A4B is the family's mixture-of-experts: 26 B total parameters, 4 B active per token.
-Different from the Qwen MoE layout, Gemma uses switch_glu with a fused gate-and-up projection — so each expert is a pair of fused tensors rather than the three-tensor split Qwen uses.
+Different from the Qwen MoE layout, Gemma uses switch_glu with a fused gate-and-up projection, so each expert is a pair of fused tensors rather than the three-tensor split Qwen uses.

 mlx-optiq's MoE walker is arch-aware: it identifies the layout, walks the experts, and treats the fused expert tensor as a single layer for sensitivity purposes.
 Per-expert bit-widths come out of the same knapsack as everything else.
 The result: 26 B-A4B at 14.9 GB on disk runs faster than the dense 27 B variants because only 4 B of weights actually multiply per token.